ole/ConcurrencyBenchmark/README.md

 Observations:

-- The pure computational work takes ~6 ms on this machine (see the flat line).
+- The pure computational work takes ~3 ms on this machine (see the flat line).
-- At 1 subtask (no parallelism), all strategies have effectively the same performance (unsurprising).
+- At 1 subtask (no parallelism), all strategies have effectively the same performance (as expected).
-- At the optimal level of parallelism (around 32–64 subtasks), all parallelization strategies are are almost 10× as fast as the single-core benchmark (good).
+- At the optimal level of parallelism (around 32–64 subtasks), all parallelization strategies are are almost 10× as fast as the single-core benchmark (as expected).
 - `DispatchQueue.concurrentPerform` is more efficient than `TaskGroup` and `DispatchQueue.global().async` as the number of subtasks increases.